 For thieves, taking an unlocked bike is an easy decision.
 Yes, it'll ruin your day, but if your bike is just waiting unprotected, you've made it oh so easy for them.
 Selecting a quality bike lock is the first step in preventing bike theft.

-At BestReviews, we've done quite a bit of digging into the various bike locks on the market to create this informative guide.
 We’ll provide you with a brief rundown of what to look for when browsing bike locks, what the advantages and disadvantages of specific locks may be, and we even provide you with some crucial tips on how to stop your bike from getting stolen, even with a lock in place.
 We also have a section to give you pointers on how to properly lock up your bike.

 When browsing the myriad of bike locks available for purchase, consider the following to ensure you're getting the right amount of protection.